rit-sse/robo-waver/PartsList.md

 - [ ] 3mm and 8mm drill bit
     -Used to redrill holes

-# Necesary Parts
+# Necessary Parts
 - [ ] Glue / Acetone
     -Used to hold all of the parts together
 - [x] 4 HK15298 Servos
-    -Used to move the 4 finders
+    -Used to move the 4 fingers
 - [ ] Fishing line
     -Used to move the fingers